A Latvian exile is a person who meets all the following requirements:

 Necessary documents:

-3. A document confirming birth (a birth certificate or an extract from the Birth Register);
+1. Proof of birth (a birth certificate or an extract from the birth register).

 • civil status registration documents - birth certificate or an extract from the Birth Register, marriage certificate or an extract from the marriage registry issued by the Civil Registry Department, address: A.Čaka iela 38, Riga, LV-1011, e-mail: dzimts.dep@tm.gov.lv or phone +371 67226222;